anonymous-for-review/taos/README.md

 ### Run

 You can run ``taos/main.py`` directly to obtain the simulation results in default settings.
-The output should similar to:
+The output should be similar to:
 ```text
 ----------------------- Summary -----------------------
 There are 113653 tasks, 250 jobs, 100 sites